Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 ### 1.4.4	Thread Deadlock:

-Thread Deadlock: Deadlock can occur in a situation when a Thread is waiting for an object lock which is acquired by another thread & second thread is waiting for an object lock which is acquired by first thread.
+Deadlock can occur in a situation when a Thread is waiting for an object lock which is acquired by another thread & second thread is waiting for an object lock which is acquired by first thread.
 Since both the threads are waiting each other to release the lock, the condition is called Deadlock and it can be overcome by using wait & notify methods.

 ## 1.5	Collection Framework